jku-vds-lab/jku-vds-lab.github.io/_publications/2024_hoxai_blaming.md

 layout: publication # do not change

 #### these fields are mandatory. please fill them out
-title: "Moral reasoning in a digital age: blaming artificial intelligence for incorrect high-risk decisions"
+title: "Moral reasoning in a digital age: Blaming artificial intelligence for incorrect high-risk decisions"

 # choose one of the following types:
 # "paper": Peer-Reviewed Journal and Conference Papers